Marinus Link: Economic Analysis

-Regulatory Investment Test for Transmission (RIT-T)
+Regulatory Investment Test for Transmission

 The RIT-T assesses the economic and technical impact of, and preferred timing for, all major network investments in the national energy market (NEM).
 The RIT-T process ensures regulated transmission investment decisions are in the long term interests of customers.
 The RIT-T process involves multiple stages, and culminated with the Project Assessment Conclusions Report, published in June 2021, which shows that Project Marinus satisfies the RIT-T.

 All RIT-T reports and associated documentation have been published on the Marinus Link website.

-Project Specification Consultation Report (PSCR)
+Project Specification Consultation Report

-The Project Specification Consultation Report (PSCR) was published in July 2018.
+The Project Specification Consultation Report was published in July 2018.
 This report and the feedback it has received has been published on the Marinus Link website.

-Project Assessment Draft Report (PADR)
+Project Assessment Draft Report

 The Project Assessment Draft Report (PADR) for Project Marinus was published in early 2020.
 The PADR takes into account feedback from submissions received during the consultation period following the PSCR’s release.
 TasNetworks received feedback on the PADR for several months post-release, as part of the RIT-T consultation process, including briefings in Melbourne, Sydney and Hobart in early 2020.
 Subsequent to publishing the PADR, additional data files were made available which contain detailed information relating to PADR modelling assumptions and results.